facebook••facebook••youtube••contact••index••home

 Expressive icon Final Blurb

 Why on earth did I use the SM57 for spoken word when there are many dedicated vocal microphones out there?
 Like many musicians, I already owned a SM57 and repurposed it for spoken word by simply adding a pop filter.
 Most importantly, it sounds good.
-For my voice, sound quality surpasses the popular Rode PodMic and nips at the coatails of the iconic Shure SM7B.
+For my voice, sound quality surpasses the popular Rode PodMic and nips at the coattails of the iconic Shure SM7B.

 I enjoyed working with the Shure SM57.
 For spoken word, especially in untreated rooms typical of home studios, it excels with solid tone, great isolation and ease of use.
 Unlike my Neumann microphones, use of a single pop filter nixes plosives effectively and makes unfettered speaking a snap.
 Plus, I found the SM57 tough to clip with any reasonable amount of gain.
 While not my first choice for classical guitar, it is a versatile mic, suitable for most instruments, overheads and spoken word when used with a pop filter.